fin/memorial-page/README.md

 online condolence book
 ======================

-DONE:
+Features:
 - relatively painless image upload with dropzone.js
-- account-less content submissions and image upload, via session storage.
+- account-less content submissions and image upload, via django sessions
-- first non-stupid design approach
-- non-manual approval process: admin filter for submitted but not approved messages, one-button approval, image preview in admin
-- success message after successful content submission.
-- prettier design
+- approval process: all content on the site needs to be approved by admins
 - video and link submissions
-- display links and videos
-- caching of main page
+- main page is cached by default

 TODO:
 - print stylesheet